 - Better Targeting – Profiles can be used to build segments for more focused programs and promotions.

 - Direct Relationship with the Consumer – According to Forbes, the translation of demand from a customer’s purchase in-store to a manufacturer receiving an order will average two weeks.
-With digital marketing you gain real time insights on how consumers are interacting with your brand.
+With online marketing you gain real time insights on how consumers are interacting with your brand.
 This can be used to make faster modifications and build customer relationships.

 Key Components for a Digital Marketing Strategy